berkeley-stat20/berkeley-stat20.github.io/README.md

 ## Overview

 For students with mathematical background who wish to acquire basic concepts.
 Relative frequencies, discrete probability, random variables, expectation.
 Testing hypotheses.
 Estimation.
 Illustrations from various fields.
+This course uses R as its primary computing language; details are determined by the instructor.

 ## Logistics